twmacro/pyyeti/README.rst

 pyYeti has tools mostly related to structural dynamics:

-    * Matrix equations of motion solver in the time and frequency domains
+    * Solve matrix equations of motion in the time and frequency domains
-    * Shock response spectra (SRS)
+    * Shock response spectrum (SRS)
     * Rainflow cycle counting
     * Fatigue damage equivalent power spectral densities (PSD)
     * Resample data with the Lanczos method